Introduction

 the right

-can only be addressed through fundamental legal
+to the city can only be addressed through fundamental legal

 reform.
 Most interesting, perhaps is the extraordinary experiment unravelling